neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 from [here](./modes.md#chrome)

 ## CLI
-The following configuration values are used neu CLI.
+The following configuration values are used for the neu CLI.

 ### `cli.binaryName: string`
 Binary file name of your application.
 If it is `myapp`, all binaries will use